Things To Know Before You Come

 For average highs, lows, and precipitation, check out our Weather page.

-The exception to the "firearms prohibited" law are those areas of the park that are accessible only via the Juan Bautista de Anza National Historic Trail.
+The mission grounds, Fiesta grounds, and Juan Bautista de Anza National Historic Trail are not considered federal buildings.
 While those areas are governed by the new federal law allowing the possession of firearms in accordance with Arizona State law, hunting or any other use of such firearms is illegal.

 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, visit the Arizona Attorney General's website.